These guides are AI-generated educational summaries — not legal or medical advice.

 Reporting only average or good-day symptoms

-Why: Per M21-1 guidance, VA examinations should capture the full range of severity including worst-day presentations.
+Per M21-1 guidance, VA examinations should capture the full range of severity including worst-day presentations.
 Reporting only how you feel on a good day results in a DBQ that understates your actual functional impairment.

-Do this instead: For every symptom, explicitly describe both your typical day and your worst day.
+Instead: For every symptom, explicitly describe both your typical day and your worst day.
 Use phrases like 'on my worst days' or 'at its worst' to ensure the examiner captures the full spectrum of your disability.

 Impact: All levels - worst day reporting can shift ratings by one or more levels